jazmichaelking/documentation/content/en/_index.md

 ### Interoperability between different software {#interoperability}

-In practical terms: Imagine if you could follow an Instagram user from your Twitter account and comment on their photos without leaving your account.
+Imagine if you could follow an Instagram user from your Twitter account and comment on their photos without leaving Twitter.
 If Twitter and Instagram were federated services that used the same protocol, that would be possible.
-With a Mastodon account, **you can communicate with any other compatible website,** _**even if it is not running on Mastodon**_.
-All that is necessary is that the software support the same subset of the ActivityPub protocol that allows for creating and interacting with status updates.
+With a Mastodon account, **you can communicate with any other compatible website or service,** _**even if it is not running on Mastodon**_.
+All that is necessary is that the software supports the same ActivityPub protocol that allows for creating and interacting with Mastodon.
 To find out more about the technical specifications required to interoperate with Mastodon, see [ActivityPub](spec/activitypub), [WebFinger](spec/webfinger), and [Security](spec/security).
 To read more about what ActivityPub allows us to do, see [Why ActivityPub is the future](https://blog.joinmastodon.org/2018/06/why-activitypub-is-the-future/).

 > All of these platforms are different and they focus on different needs.
 And yet, the foundation is all the same: people subscribing to receive posts from other people.
 And so, they are all compatible.
 >